findingDestity/Aspose_OCR_NET/README.md

 ###Data

-+ Input Documents - Each example contains a Sample directory which contains any sample Documents used in the example.
++ Input Documents - Each example contains a Samples directory which contains any sample Documents used in the example.

 ###Output